metagenomics/metagenomics-tk/docs/README.md

 The second option allows you to process multiple samples via independent toolkit executions on different infrastructures and combine all results afterwards.

-You would first have to run the wPipeline mode without dereplication, read mapping and co-occurrence modules and afterwards run the the aggregation as described below:
+You would first have to run the wFullPipeline mode without dereplication, read mapping and co-occurrence modules and afterwards run the the aggregation as described below:

 #### Input